dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/dev.md

 ## Closing words
-This has been a high-level overview of PageZilla and we've only covered some very basic examples.
+This has been a high-level overview of Craft.js and we've only covered some very basic examples.
 We've seen how we could easily control almost every aspect of the page editor experience.
-Hopefully, this article has given you an idea on the possibilities of what you can do with PageZilla.
+Hopefully, this article has given you an idea on the possibilities of what you can do with Craft.js.